Our goal is to share information and products that are truly helpful to renters.

 6. Leave a forwarding address

-If you don’t leave a forwarding address, your landlord won’t know where to send your check.
+If you don’t leave a forwarding address, your landlord won’t know where to send your security deposit refund check.
 If you’re planning to backpack across South America and don’t have a permanent address, arrange to have the money sent to a friend or relative’s address.

 In some states, a landlord who can’t locate you within a specified time may keep the deposit.